Take the "Test your Knowledge" Quiz & Be Entered to Win a $25 Gift Card

 1. Talk to your child, early and often.

-The sooner you talk to your children about alcohol and other drugs, the greater chance you have of influencing their decisions.
+The sooner and more frequently you talk to your children about alcohol and other drugs, the greater chance you have of influencing their decisions.

 Here are some tips for talking to your kids:

-- Listen, avoid criticism, and encourage an open dialogue: Kids are more likely to listen when they know you are on their side.
+- Listen, avoid criticism, and encourage an open dialogue: Kids are more likely to listen when they feel heard & know you are on their side.
 Remember that your goal is to have a conversation, not deliver a lecture.

 - Choose the right time to talk: Daily activities, like dinner time or driving in the car, are perfect opportunities to talk about alcohol and other drugs.